-- The 7833 HSL features a maintenance free double tapered roller bearing in each disc hub (Landoll Part No. 174526).
+The 7822 HSL features a maintenance free double tapered roller bearing in each disc hub (Landoll Part No. 174526).
 The maintenance free double tapered bearing is protected by a life time lubricated five lip seal (Landoll Part No. 185757) on the hub's spindle side (See Figure 4-8.)
 The joint between the disc blade and the hub face is sealed with an O-ring that is compressed in a groove in the hub and seals against the disk.
-Should it become necessary for a disc hub bearing to be replaced there are two avenues available.
-Landoll Parts Department offers a complete bearing assembly ready to install (Landoll Part No. 210880).
-They also offer a rebuild kit as well as all of the component parts individually.
-(Please reference the parts manual.) - Complete hub assembly (Landoll PN 210880), ready to install. - Rebuild kit (Landoll PN 219945) with all wear components. - The rebuild kit comes with instructions (PN 219946) - Installation of the HSL hub rebuild kit requires a shop press and a die (PN 218733) to set the bearing and seals. - The individual components parts.
-(Please reference the parts manual.)
+Should it become necessary for a disc hub bearing to be replaced there are two options available.

+- 1. A complete hub assembly (Landoll PN 210880), ready to install. - 2.
+A rebuild kit (Landoll PN 219945) with all required components. - The rebuild kit comes with instructions (PN 219946) - Installation of the HSL hub rebuild kit requires a die (PN 218733) to set the bearing and seals.

 - When lubricating the HSL, SAE multi-purpose EP grease, or EP grease with 3-5% molybdenum sulfide is recommended.
 Wipe soil from fittings before greasing.
-Replace any lost or broken fittings immediately. - 3.
-The wing gauge wheel hubs and the reel bearings are equipped with seals that will let grease pass and not harm the seal.
+Replace any lost or broken fittings immediately. - 4.
+The wing gauge wheel hubs and the reel bearings are equipped with seals that will let grease purge without harming the seal.
 Regular lubrication will maintain a full grease cavity and help purge any contaminants.
-Grease the bearings before long periods of storage to prevent moisture buildup within the bearing cavity. - 4.
-The table below specifies the number and the period of lubrication points on the 7833 HSL.
-Proper maintenance of your machine will, under normal operating conditions, help to keep it operating at its peak performance for an extended period of time.
+Grease the bearings before long periods of storage to prevent moisture buildup within the bearing cavity. - 5.
+Table specifies the number and the period of lubrication points on the 7822 HSL.
+Proper maintenance of your machine will, under normal operating conditions, help to keep it operating at its peak performance.
 Proper maintenance is also a condition to keep your warranty in good status.